-Brown Hare, August 2025
+Brown Hare in the Golden Hour, August 2025

 I have just managed to capture a full-body image of a brown hare, especially without the grass covering its feet.
 Its appearance is different from the Irish hare; I wasn’t even aware of the difference in species of hares in the UK/Ireland!
 See my other post on Irish hare; they seemed to have shorter ears…